IrinaMax/Graph-Analysis-on-youtube-scaring-data/README.md

   ![JJ_youtube_hitmap](https://user-images.githubusercontent.com/16123495/54256330-e250f980-4518-11e9-8e84-dc7b4e7254af.png)

-You also can present top best of more interested sentiment
+You also can present top best of more interested sentiment in separate table or knitr it

-     d3heatmap(s[1:100,], scale = "column")
+     knitr::kable(s[1:20,c("negative", "neautral", "positive")])